svenseeberg/mailadmin/README.md

 # mailadmin
-Admin GUI for a Postfix+Dovecot mail server based on https://thomas-leister.de/mailserver-debian-stretch/ These scripts have no dependencies besides the PHP mysqli addon.
+Admin GUI for a Postfix+Dovecot mail server based on https://thomas-leister.de/mailserver-debian-stretch/.
+These scripts can be run on a classic LAMP stack and have no additional dependencies.

 # Installation
 1. Copy all files into /var/www/mailadmin and configure a VirtualHost to serve this directory.
 Allow the .htaccess to verride settings.